rapidsai/cudf/docs/cudf/source/cudf_pandas/faq.md

 ## How closely does this match pandas?

-Every change to cuDF pandas Accelerator Mode is tested against the entire pandas unit test suite and [currently passing nearly 100%](./how-it-works.md#how-we-ensure-consistency-with-pandas).
+Every change to cuDF pandas Accelerator Mode is tested against the entire pandas unit test suite.
+Currently, we're passing **93%** of the 187,000+ unit tests, with a goal of passing 100%.

 For most pandas workflows, things will “just work”.
 In a small set of scenarios, we may hit edge cases that throw errors or don’t perfectly match